 Cork Lower Harbour Main Drainage Project

-Irish Water invested €144 million in the Cork Lower Harbour Main Drainage Project to address this issue and to ensure that wastewater from the agglomerations of Ringaskiddy-Crosshaven-Carrigaline, Ringaskiddy village, Passage-Monkstown and Cobh town, is collected and fully treated before safe discharge to the sea through an outfall at Dog Nose Point.
+Irish Water invested €144 million in the Cork Lower Harbour Main Drainage project to address the issue of raw sewage discharge to the harbour and to ensure that wastewater from the above named agglomerations is collected and fully treated before its safe discharge to sea.

 In 2015, before work began on the project, the equivalent of 40,000 wheelie bins of raw sewage was discharged every day into Cork Harbour.

 Irish Water constructed a new wastewater treatment plant in Shanbally so that by 2017, the equivalent of 20,000 wheelie bins of that raw sewage, was treated every day.
 We then repaired and extended the sewer network to connect more harbour areas to the plant, Crosshaven and Carrigaline in 2016, Ringaskiddy in 2018, Passage West and Monkstown in 2019.

 In 2020, Irish Water completed the Cobh to Monkstown Estuary Crossing.
 This landmark engineering feat involved drilling under the Lee Estuary, two of the longest horizontal directional drills ever carried out in Ireland.
 These drilled bores allowed the installation of sewer pipelines at a depth of 60m under the Lee Estuary – creating a vital connection between Cobh and Monkstown.